-The Florida Public Service Commission Staff correctly characterized FERC's intention in Staff's September 2000 Policy Analysis Briefing Paper: The Viability of an RTO in Florida, when, at page 16, Staff states:
+The Florida Public Service Commission staff correctly characterized FERC's intention in Staff's September 2000 Policy Analysis Briefing Paper: The Viability of an RTO in Florida, when, at page 16, Staff states:

 While Order No. 2000 stated that RTO development is voluntary in nature, in reality FERC has made it clear that it expects all transmission-owning utilities to comply.
-[FERC] has stated its intent to use its regulatory authority in other areas... to force compliance with Order No. 2000.
+Although the FERC lacks direct legal authority to mandate participation in RTOs, it has stated its intent to use its regulatory authority in other areas . . . to force compliance with Order No. 2000.

-(TR 256 emphasis added) Former Chairman Hoecker believes that consequences of failure to participate in an RTO will go well beyond loss of promised incentive rates or reduction of the flexibility and deference suggested in Order 2000.
+(TR 256) While former Chairman Hoecker disagrees with Staff regarding FERC's direct legal authority, he does believe that consequences of failure to participate in an RTO will go well beyond loss of promised incentive rates or reduction of the flexibility and deference suggested in Order 2000.
 FERC has telegraphed its intention to use its authority to consider and approve strategic transactions as a tool to encourage RTO participation.
-In Order 2000, FERC indicated that it might resort to penalties on non-compliant utilities, including denial of Section 203 approval for dispositions of assets or revocation of market-based rate authority.
+In Order 2000, FERC indicated that it might resort to penalties on noncompliant utilities, including denial of Section 203 approval for dispositions of assets or revocation of market-based rate authority.
 (TR 257)